 Example:

-“Select the countries where your organization offers Door-to-Port and Port-to-Door services.”
+If you select Door-to-Port and Port-to-Door services, the system will prompt: “Select the countries where your organization offers Door-to-Port and Port-to-Door services.”

 After successfully adding an organization in the ERM (Enterprise Resource Management) system, the next step is to add employees.
 Here's how you can proceed: